uplinkhq/docs/docs/companies/finding-a-freelancer.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Finding a freelancer
+# Freelancer finden

 We will help you find a freelancer from our community that matches your requirements!